 MENTOR is responding by developing and distributing a novel and innovative disinfection kit to health facilities, developed together with and generously donated by SC Johnson.
-The kits are made up of components proven to prevent Covid-19, in combination with easy-to-understand pictogram instructions, which offers a rapid and innovative new mechanism for directly protecting health facility workers and patients, preventing facility closures, and saving lives both directly and indirectly from Covid-19.
+The kits are made up of components proven to prevent pathogens like coronavirus, in combination with easy-to-understand pictogram instructions, which offers a rapid and innovative new mechanism for directly protecting health facility workers and patients, preventing facility closures, and saving lives both directly and indirectly from COVID-19.
 This combination of having approved components with pictorial instructions is highly innovative, and a first of its kind.

 SC Johnson has generously donated enough kits to support 100 health facilities in Borno state for four-six months, benefiting up to 1 million people accessing health facilities across the state.
 This novel tool has potential to become a significant asset in disease control practices and policy both nationally and internationally.